 - If you have or have ever had liver or kidney disease.

-- If you have or have ever had any disease or swelling of the muscle.
+- If you have any muscle diseases or swelling of the muscles.

-- If you have or have had any other medical conditions.
+- If you have any other medical conditions.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Zidovudine may affect the way other medicines or products work, and other medicines or products may affect how zidovudine works.
-Taking zidovudine together with certain medicines or products may cause serious and/or life-threatening side effects.
+Taking zidovudine together with certain medicines or products may cause serious, life-threatening side effects.

 How should I take zidovudine?

 - 300-mg tablets

 - 100-mg capsules

 - 10-mg/mL syrup

 Take zidovudine according to your health care provider’s instructions.

-Take zidovudine tablets, capsules, and syrup with or without food.
+Take zidovudine with or without food.